-Figure 6-13: Module status LEDs
+Figure 6-14: Module status LEDs.

 7 segment LED display Product Status or Description OFF Not powered Module number PCS100 AVC-40 is running L0 and module number FLASH (50% duty, 1sec period) Booting.
 This is normal during start up.
 L1 and module number FLASH (50% duty, 1sec period) Configuring.
 This is normal during start up.
 E0 and module number FLASH (50% duty, 1sec period) A fault has occurred in the module.
 See error message on GDM E1 and module number FLASH (50% duty, 1sec period) No communication with the main DSP (digital signal processor) controller in the auxiliary master module.
 Possible DSP hardware failure.
 E2 and module number FLASH (50% duty, 1sec period) Problem starting the module - invalid module configuration or invalid module parameter/s.
 E3 and module number FLASH (50% duty, 1sec period) Communications error rE and module number FLASH (50% duty, 1sec period) The module is running, and it has been configured as rectifier (input).
 This is displayed for about 2 minutes after configuration (L1) is completed.
-Ou and module numberThe module is running, and it has been configured asFLASH (50% duty, 1sec period)(output).
-This is displayed for about 2 minute configuration (L1) is completed.
+Ou and module number FLASH (50% duty, 1sec period) The module is running, and it has been configured as inverter (output).
+This is displayed for about 2 minutes after configuration (L1) is completed.

-Table 6-9: 7 Segment LED displays
+Table 6-9: 7 segment LED displays